fyrkov/r2dbc-coroutines-demo/docs/README.md

 Publisher is defined by Reactive Streams, a standalone, technology-agnostic spec for asynchronous stream processing.
 Project Reactor is a popular Java implementation of this spec.

-Kotlin coroutines use a different model with suspending functions and Flow, which are conceptually similar to Mono and Flux from Project Reactor.
+Kotlin coroutines use a different model with suspending functions and `Flow`, which are conceptually similar to `Mono` and `Flux` from Project Reactor.
 Kotlin also provides a bridge library, `kotlinx-coroutines-reactive`, that enables interoperability between Publisher (for example, a Flux from a jOOQ query) and coroutines.